U.S. transportation sector gasoline & distillate fuel consumption 1992-2021

 Gasoline and fuel oil and diesel consumption in the U.S.

 The transportation sector, which includes public and personal transportation by road vehicles, airplanes, trains and ships, is the second largest energy-consuming sector in the United States.

-Thanks to government incentives, annual biofuel consumption in the U.S. increased from around 260 million gallons in 2010 to about 1.48 billion gallons in 2015.
-Texas, where biodiesel in blended fuel is exempt from the diesel fuel tax, is the U.S. federal state with the highest consumption of diesel and alternate fuels, but California, Pennsylvania and Ohio are not far behind.
+Thanks to government incentives, annual biofuel consumption in the U.S. increased from around 260 million gallons in 2010 to over 1.6 billion gallons in 2021.